moloch291/rev_ai_hw/Task_1/README.md

 * Sant Andreu : $65.89
 * Les Corts : $318.98

-Got all groups from table made from neighbourhoods.csv and got the average price by iterating through them.
+Got all groups from table made from neighbourhoods.csv and joined listing table on foreign key.

 # II: